TalaoDAO/wallet-interaction/README.md

 If "credentialQuery.example" contains {"type": "some_type"}
 then the Verifier wishes to receive VCs conforming to the specified type and the wallet presents a list of VCs consisting only of the specified type.

-If "credentialQueryexample" contains { "trustedIssuer" : ["un_issuer", “un_autre_issuer”, ...]}
+If "credentialQueryexample" contains { "trustedIssuer" : [ {"issuer" : "did:tz2:12343243223"}]}
-then the Verifier wishes to receive VCs sent by the specified Issuers and the wallet presents a list consisting only of the specified issuers.
+then the Verifier wishes to receive VCs sent by the specified Issuer and the wallet presents a list consisting only of the specified issuer.

 Nota Bene :
 - There is one credentialQuery.example for each type of VC requested